rubenmoor/palantype_DE/README.md

 The dictionary contains almost 2,000,000 words of the German language.

-Apart from `ILKSn` to delete the last input, there are no command keys implemented.
+Apart from `ILNSD` to delete the last input, there are no command keys implemented.

 Missing features
 ---------------------